cloudera-labs/cloudera.cloud/site/BUILDING_DOCS.md

 pip install git+https://github.com/wmudge/ansible-doc-extractor.git@native_2_10
 ```

+# Preparing a Release

+To release a new version of the collection, first update the following files:

+* `galaxy.yml` - version number
+* `site/conf.py` - version number
+* `plugins/README.md` - modules and module links
+* `docs/index.rst` - modules and reST links

+Then build the module documentation and correct any errors.
+Once the reST `docsrc` files are generating correctly, you
+can build the documentation.

 # Building Module Documentation

 The `ansible-doc-extractor` is a Python CLI application that reads an Ansible module source file, extracts the embedded